thomassuedbroecker/absolute-beginner-node-red-flow/documentation/tips/tips.md

 In case something doesn’t work as it should, check out following tips.

-### Tip 01:	Ensure your'e logged on to your Node-RED flow
+### Tip 01:	Ensure you're logged on to your Node-RED flow

 ![](../images/tips-01.png)